djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 Causal masking means that for unrelated files $A$ and $B$ in the same batch, the tokens in $B$ can attend to the tokens in $A$, which degrades performance.
 With **intra-document masking**, the attention mask is modified so tokens can only attend to previous tokens within the same document.
 Many papers have found benefits relating to [long-context extension](https://arxiv.org/abs/2407.21783) and [some short context benchmarks](https://arxiv.org/abs/2410.02660) as well as [shortening the average context length](https://arxiv.org/abs/2503.15450).

-When implementing document masking, HF saw small improvements on PIQA but otherwise no noticeable impact on short context tasks.
+When implementing document masking, HuggingFace saw small improvements on PIQA but otherwise no noticeable impact on short context tasks.
 But in line with aforementioned research, they observed that it became crucial for scaling from 4k to 64k tokens.

 ## embedding sharing

 Input embeddings (token-to-vector lookup) and output embeddings (hidden states to vocab logits) are typically represented as separate matrices, so the total embedding parameters are $2 \times \text{vocab size} \times \text{hidden dim}$.
 In small language models can account up to 20% of total parameters, as is the case with `Llama 3.2 1B` (in larger models, the embeddings represent a much smaller fraction of the parameter count, only 3% in `Llama 3.1 70B`).
 The issue with tying them is that input/output embeddings still represent different geometries, and frequent tokens like "the" can dominate representation learning due to getting gradients from both the input stream and the predicted output.

-HF found that on a 1.2B model, tied embeddings did comparably well despite having 18% fewer parameters (down from 1.46B), and that compared to an untied model also with 1.2B models (fewer layers), untied showed higher loss and lower downstream eval scores.
+HuggingFace found that on a 1.2B model, tied embeddings did comparably well despite having 18% fewer parameters (down from 1.46B), and that compared to an untied model also with 1.2B models (fewer layers), untied showed higher loss and lower downstream eval scores.

 ## positional encodings